Saint-François-Xavier, Paris: Art and decoration

-Another important Baroque work found in the church is "The Virgin and Child with John the Baptist and Saint Genevieve", by Lubin Baugin (1612-1663), located in the Sacristy of Masses.
-This work shows the influence of Corregio.
+Another important Baroque work found in the church is The Virgin and Child with John the Baptist and Saint Genevieve, by Lubin Baugin (1612–1663), located in the Sacristy of Masses.
+This work shows the influence of Correggio.
 It originally hung over the altar in Notre Dame de Paris until the French Revolution.

 Organ

 The main organ is located in the rear of nave, over the portal.
 It was built in 1878 by the firm of Fermis and Persil.
 It was modified in 1830, again in 1923, and then was entirely restored beginning in 1993.
 The restored organ was inaugurated in 1996.

-The organ of the church is featured in "The Organ Rehearsal", a work by Henry Lerolle shown at the Paris Salon of 1885, then in 1887 at the first exhibit of impressionist art in the United States, at the Metropolitan Museum.
+The organ of the church is featured in The Organ Rehearsal, a work by Henry Lerolle shown at the Paris Salon of 1885, then in 1887 at the first exhibit of impressionist art in the United States, at the Metropolitan Museum.
 It was purchased and donated to the Metropolitan Museum, where it is displayed today.